| Title: | Summary Tables and Plots for Statistical Models and Data: Beautiful, Customizable, and Publication-Ready |

 add_rows |

 a data.frame (or tibble) with the same number of columns as your main table.
 By default, rows are appended to the bottom of the table.
-You can define a "position" attribute of integers to set the row positions.
-See Examples section below. |
+Positions can be defined using integers.
+In the

 sparse_header |